LAST UPDATED: May 1

 Keith Mueller has served as the interim dean of the College of Public Health since April 2017, replacing Sue Curry, the former dean.
 Curry took over the UI executive vice president and provost position on an interim basis in the spring 2017 semester until the UI could find a replacement.
 Mueller will resume his position as chair of the Department of Health Management and Policy.

-Kevin Washburn, a law professor and former dean at the University of New Mexico School of Law, is the first finalist for the UI College of Law dean.
+Kevin Washburn, a law professor and former dean at the University of New Mexico School of Law, was named the new UI College of Law dean March 20.

-The UI has been searching for a replacement since Gail Agrawal, the current law dean, announced in August 2017 she would step down at the end of this upcoming academic year after serving in that position since 2010.
+Washburn will replace Gail Agrawal, the current law dean, after she announced in August 2017 she would step down at the end of the 2017-18 academic year after serving in that position since 2010.

 In addition to his position at New Mexico, Washburn worked at other law schools around the country, including those at the University of Arizona, Harvard, and the University of Minnesota.

 Washburn also served in the Obama administration as the assistant secretary of Indian Affairs from October 2012 until December 2015.